 6. Report all bear sightings to a ranger as soon as practical.
 You are working in bear country.
 Grizzly and black bears are dangerous animals.
 Your laboratory is their home.
 Bear management area closures and other wildlife closures have been designated to reduce or eliminate human-related impacts in high-density wildlife habitat.

 8. Working in winter can be quite dangerous (extreme cold, avalanche concerns, isolated study sites), so please use extra caution when conducting fieldwork.
+Work with the Research Permit Office to plan any snowmobiling trips into the interior of the park.
 Check with the area ranger for current information about avalanche danger and changing weather conditions.
 We recommend that you contact organizations in your community that sponsor first aid, winter survival, or avalanche awareness courses, and enroll in such courses.

 9. Saddle stock and pack outfits may be rented from several commercial outfitters.
 Commercial stock outfitters must have a permit to operate in the park.
 All stock day trips need to be reported to the Central Backcountry Office.
 Stock use regulations and a list of outfitters are available on request.